Stefen-Taime/docSearch/README.md

 For the purpose of data exploration and visualization, we utilize **Kibana**.
 This tool offers an intuitive interface for the analysis and interpretation of indexed data.

 ## 🌐 Fast API Connection to Elasticsearch

+## Execution Instructions

+To efficiently manage and start the various components of our Document Search Engine Architecture, we use a Makefile with several commands.
+Here's how to use them:

+- **Start Services**: To launch all services and display their URLs, run `make up`.
+This command starts services like Zookeeper, Kafka, Elasticsearch, and more, and provides their access URLs.

+- **Change Permissions for SFTP**: If you need to modify permissions for the SFTP uploads directory, execute `make chmod-sftp`.

+- **Execute Commands in Docker Container**: To run specific commands inside the Logstash Docker container, use `make exec-logstash`.

+- **Run API**: For starting the Python app in the API directory, which includes installing dependencies, use `make run-api`.
+This will also display the documentation access URL.

+- **Start Frontend Application**: To initiate the frontend application using Docker Compose, execute `make run-front`.
+This command will inform you about the URL where the frontend is accessible.

+- **Clean Up**: To tear down all services and remove unused Docker images, run `make clean-all`.
+This command ensures that all containers, volumes, and images are appropriately removed.

 Our system includes a **Fast API connection to Elasticsearch**, enabling robust and efficient search queries.
 This connection is fundamental in powering our advanced document search capabilities.

 ## React Web Application